 Long-Term Concerns:

 We don’t always like to admit it, but many of us are getting on in years.
-With that, there are a variety of health concerns and long-term issues to account for.
+With that, there are health concerns and long-term issues to account for.
 These are things to contend with in every situation, but gray divorce specifically impacts many.

 Health Insurance

-If you have lingering medical expenses and continuing health care costs, health insurance is sure to be a big concern.
-In most cases after divorce, you can’t remain on your spouse’s insurance plan.
+Health insurance is a big concern if you have lingering medical expenses and continuing health care costs.
+You can’t usually remain on your spouse’s insurance plan after divorce.
 And gray divorce is no exception.
-As this is an important part of your health and wellbeing, plan ahead of time.
+As this is an important part of your health and well-being, plan ahead.

 One strategy couples use in this situation is to choose legal separation instead of divorce.
 In a legal separation, a court order lays out a split between two couples.